Best of Jason Statham Behind the Wheel

 In the near future, convicted criminals are put to the task of driving in the ultimate demolition derby for our entertainment and in the hopes of receiving time off their sentences.
 Jason Statham plays Jensen, aka “Frankenstein,” a former professional racer with a past who’s the latest contestant in this deadly game.
 Driving a modified and heavily armed 2006 Ford Mustang GT with a Supercharged 4.6L V8, Jensen outmaneuvers and guns down the competition in ways that only a Jason Statham hero can inside good ol’ American muscle.

 The Italian Job

-Despite the title, Statham actually does very little driving in the movie and it’s much more low key than he’s known for.
-Playing Arthur Bishop, and assassin who specializes in making deaths look like accidents, this move still manages to feature one of Statham’s most gritty and violent vehicle based action scenes of his career where he uses a blue 2004 Pontiac GTO to take down a convoy of SUVs before commandeering a bust to finish the job in an unconventional manner.
+Despite the title, Statham actually does very little driving in the movie and it’s much more low-key than he’s known for.
+Playing Arthur Bishop, an assassin specializing in making deaths look like accidents, this movie still features one of Statham’s most gritty and violent vehicle-based action scenes of his career.
+Here, he uses a blue 2004 Pontiac GTO to take down a convoy of SUVs before commandeering a bust to finish the job unconventionally.